WebOrigami/docs/src/eg/intro.md

 $ eg greetings.yaml/Alice
 Hello, Alice.
 ```

+This graph is very simple, but it can be hierarchical or arbitrarily complex.

 An explorable graph can also be invoked like a function, so you also have the option of using function call syntax: